talyaron/FullStack_March-2024/05-node-js/04-simple routes and fetch/homePuzzle/instructions.md

 ## Objective
 Create a simple server and client application using TypeScript and Node.js, implementing basic GET and POST requests.

-## Requirements
-- Node.js installed on your system
-- Basic knowledge of TypeScript and Node.js
-- A code editor of your choice

 ## Exercise Description